New York School for the Deaf: History

+It changed its name to the New York School for the Deaf in 1933 and moved to its current and final location in Greenburgh, New York in 1938, where it remains.
 In 1952, the school dropped the military curriculum and welcomed girls again, and since then has expanded its programs to benefit both deaf and hard-of-hearing school children, and more recently, pre-school classes as well.

 Education

 Since 1977, Fanwood uses the total communication method of deaf education, which employs multiple means of communication including sign language and other modes, as necessary for each child.

 Technology

-TTY phones and closed caption TVs were used in the 1970s.
+TTY phones and closed caption TVs were used starting in the 1970s.
 More recently the school has introduced video phones, interactive whiteboards and computer assisted learning.

-Organization

-NYSD is a private, tax-exempt non-profit organization under article 501(c)(3) of U.S. law.